DinoChiesa/Apigee-External-Authorization-1/README.md

 dismissing the use of a spreadsheet to hold enterprise critical information, please note:

-- The table metaphore in a spreadsheet is a very clean way to represent ALLOW & DENY tuples.
+- The table metaphor in a spreadsheet is a very clean way to represent ALLOW & DENY tuples.
 Each of {subject, object, action, decision} is a column.
 A row in the sheet represents a single rule.
 Even with thousands or tens of thousands of rows, the sheet will meet the need nicely.